linna/framework/docs/diResolver.md

 # DI Resolver
 DI Resolver is one of the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) tool of Linna framework, it automatically inject dependencies into a class constructor.
-Unfortunately, at moment there are some limitation for constructor injection.<br />
-It works only with objects, is not possible to inject primitive types like *int, string, float, array*.
-To solve this problem is possile to store in DI Resolver objects that require non-supported types arguments.
+Constructor injection works with all type of parameters but for non objects parameters is necessary declare a rule through DIresolver->rules() method.

 ## How it works?
 DI Resolver use for recognize constructor arguments [PHP reflection](http://php.net/manual/en/book.reflection.php)